techidaily/site-win11/source/_posts/navigating-windows-bsod-code-0x0000003b-and-troubleshooting-guide.md

  Another possible cause of this Blue Screen of Death issue is your system memory.
 You might have a faulty RAM that is resulting in data corruption or causing data to be written to the wrong location in memory, leading to the problem.

- If this scenario is applicable, the best way to proceed is by[using the Windows Memory Diagnostics tool](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) .
+ If this scenario is applicable, the best way to proceed is by [using the Windows Memory Diagnostics tool](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) .
 This tool will run a series of tests on your RAM to look for any issues.
 Once the tests are completed, it will restart your computer and the results will be displayed on your screen.

 ![windows memory diagnostic tool options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/windows-memory-diagnostic-tool-options.jpg)